Kaziba Chiefdom: Administrative division

-The Mwami (paramount chief) embodies customary authority, exercising supreme power over both living and non-living entities, including the people, animals, land, and natural resources.
-Assisting the Mwami in governance are several hierarchical leaders: Barhwali (Groupement Chiefs), Barhambo (Village Chiefs), Bashamuka (Hill Chiefs), and Bagula (Family Chiefs).
-Succession to the throne follows a hereditary principle, with the eldest son traditionally inheriting the position upon the death of the Mwami.
-When a Mwami is afflicted with an incurable illness, his family and close associates entrust him to the Bajinji, the guardians of tradition, who care for him until his passing.
-The Bajinji officially announced his death on the eighth day following his passing, initiating the ceremonial process of transporting his remains to the royal burial site, known as Luvumbu, located in the Kashozi groupement.
+The Mwami is the paramount chief of the chiefdom.
+He is assisted in governance by several hierarchical leaders: Barhwali (Groupement Chiefs), Barhambo (Village Chiefs), Bashamuka (Hill Chiefs), and Bagula (Family Chiefs).
+Succession to the throne follows a hereditary principle, with the eldest son traditionally inheriting the position after the death of the Mwami.
+When a Mwami is afflicted with an incurable illness, his family and close associates entrust him to the Bajinji, the guardians of tradition, who care for him until his death.
+The Bajinji officially announced his death on the eighth day following his passing and initiated the ceremonial process of transporting his remains to the royal burial site, known as Luvumbu, located in the Kashozi groupement.
 During the enthronement of a new Mwami, customary regalia are worn, including the Lushembe (crown) and leopard skin, both of which symbolize power.

 Kaziba Chiefdom is administratively divided into groupements (groupings or groups), each led by a chef de groupement (groupement leader), who is directly appointed by the paramount mwami.
 Traditionally, these leaders belong to the royal family and are referred to as princes, nobles, Muluzi, or Murhwali.
 However, in some exceptional cases, non-princes may be appointed to these positions.
 The three current groupements led by princes are Mulambi, Ngando, and Chiburhi.
 Each groupement is further divided into localités (villages), which are governed by customary chiefs.
 The mwami delegates authority to the groupement leaders, who, in turn, delegate certain powers to village chiefs (Barhambo).
 The appointment of village leaders is made by the paramount mwami based on recommendations from the groupement leaders.
 The villages are further divided into smaller administrative units known as hills, each under the leadership of a Mushamuka (hill chief), who is appointed by the groupement leader.
 These hill chiefs oversee the Bagula (family chiefs), who form the foundation of the local social structure.